nhs-england-tools/playwright-python-blueprint/docs/utility-guides/Oracle.md

 # Utility Guide: Oracle

-The Oracle Utility provides an easy way to interact with an Oracle database directly from your Playwright test suite.It can be used to run SQL queries or stored procedures on the Oracle database.
+The Oracle Utility provides an easy way to interact with an Oracle database directly from your Playwright test suite.
+It can be used to run SQL queries or stored procedures on the Oracle database.

 ## When and Why to Use the Oracle Utility

-You might need to use this utility in scenarios such as:
+You might use this utility for:

-- To run SQL queries or stored procedures on the Oracle database.
+- Running SQL queries or stored procedures on the Oracle database

-- Verifying that data is correctly written to or updated in the database after a workflow is completed in your application.
+- Validating application workflows against live database records

+- Creating test data dynamically via helper functions

+- Verifying data integrity after system events

 ## Table of Contents